Father Todd Unger

 She believes that when it comes to educating the whole child, little will be accomplished where there is not mutual respect between teacher and student.
 Because of this, she goes out of her way to make sure each child feels believed in, listened to, cared for, and important.
 Walking into her classroom you will witness a nurturing, safe environment, full of engaging, interactive lessons run on high expectations and academic rigor.
 In this type of environment, she has seen her students flourish tremendously, not only academically, but socially and behaviorally as well.
 In her classroom they are a family, a unit.
 She truly loves her job, and is excited to see the growth and development of this wonderful school.

 Meghan Gray graduated from Western Oregon University with a Bachelor of Arts in Early Childhood Education and Masters in Education with an authorization in Early Intervention/Early Childhood Special Education.
 She spent several years as a kindergarten teacher in Redmond as well as other districts in Oregon.
 Her teaching career was put on hold when her family moved to Northern Idaho.
 After moving back to Central Oregon, she began homeschooling her two daughters who are now enrolled at St. Thomas Academy.
-This past year Meghan has spent many hours at the school volunteering and substituting in many classrooms.
+In past years Meghan has taught third grade here at STA, as well as spending many hours at the other schools volunteering and substituting in many classrooms.
 Her other life experiences include being a corporate trainer and running her own business.
 Meghan is excited to join the staff at St. Thomas Academy.

 Anna Contreras is a classically trained Chef and graduated from The California Culinary Academy, San Francisco in 2004.
 At the age of 12 Anna self-taught herself how to cook, and started cooking many of the weeknight dinners for herself and her family often times not following a recipe!
 At the age of 16 she got her first restaurant job and fell in love with the industry.
 During her career she has worked and gained experience in just about every facet of and type & style of restaurant.
 Just some of the places Anna has worked includes a private party planner for a very popular San Francisco restaurant, in the kitchens at fine dining establishments in Alaska and San Francisco, catering companies, running the employee dining room for a remote resort, a bar and grill in Lake Tahoe, and others.